PrAg-PO: Prompt Augmented Policy Optimization for Robust and Diverse Mathematical Reasoning: Related Works

-Deepseek-R1 shows that rule-based verifiable rewards using GRPO algorithm can significantly improve the reasoning capability of pre-trained LLMs.
+\textbf{Reinforcement Learning with Verifiable Rewards.} DeepSeek-R1 shows that rule-based verifiable rewards using GRPO algorithm can significantly improve the reasoning capability of pre-trained LLMs.
 This leads to a surge in a new research paradigm.
-DAPO~\cite{yu2025dapo} proposes decoupled-clip, dynamic sampling, dropping KL penalty and token-level gradient loss that promotes exploration diversity and stability.
-Dr. GRPO~\cite{liu2025understanding} identifies a length bias in original GRPO's objective and proposed removing normalization term.
-They also empirically show that GRPO \textbf{training dynamics is sensitive to prompt templates}.
-GSPO~\cite{zheng2025group} proposed sequence-level importance ratios which notably stabilizes RL training for MoE models.
+DAPO~\cite{yu2025dapo} proposes decoupled-clip, dynamic sampling, dropping KL penalty and token-level gradient loss that promotes exploration diversity.
+Dr. GRPO~\cite{liu2025understanding} identifies a length bias in original GRPO's objective and proposes removing normalization term.
+GSPO~\cite{zheng2025group} proposed sequence-level importance ratios which notably stabilize RL training for MoE models.
 GMPO~\cite{zhao2025geometric} optimizes geometric-mean instead of the arithmetic-mean of token-level rewards.
 MO-GRPO~\cite{ichihara2025mo} and GDPO~\cite{liu2026gdpo} proposes to decouple the normalization of individual rewards in multi-reward settings.
-Overall, most research centers on enhancing stability, performance, and efficiency of RLVR algorithms.
+Overall, most research centers on enhancing the stability and performance of RLVR algorithms.